Interstate 795 Florida

 Discussion in 2012 included the possibility of resigning SR 9B as Interstate 795 upon completion of the link with I-95.1 That will not be the case until FDOT District Two submits a formal application to the Federal Highway Administration (FHWA) for Interstate status along the entire SR 9B freeway.2

 Construction of the I-295 Express Lanes from I-95 to SR 202 (J. Turner Butler / JTB Boulevard) modifies the northern exchange connecting SR 9B with the East Beltway.
 Work adds a new overpass and ramp from SR 9B to the northbound express lanes and rebuilds the SR 9B southbound ramp from I-295 to accommodate a third lane for the express lanes.
-The I-295 Express Lanes project started in Summer 2016 and runs through mid to late 2019.
+The $139.9 million I-295 Express Lanes project started in Summer 2016 and runs through Summer 2019.

 Construction was completed on the first phase of State Road 9B, between U.S. 1 (Philips Highway) and I-295, on September 20, 2013.
 Work on the initial $75 million segment started in Summer 2010.
 Work commenced on Phase 2 in April 2013.
 Including the directional cloverleaf interchange with I-95, the $95 million project concluded on June 2016, with the southbound lanes opening to traffic on June 12 and the northbound lanes two days later.